Chip-475/ClickerGame/README.md

 |   1  | $1,510 | $2,270 | $3,780 | $6,050    |

-# now a bit of maths
+# Now a bit of maths

 ## pet upgrade cost